neo4j/neo4j/packaging/README.txt

 Neo4j Apoc 1.0 - Basic Neo4j examples

 This is Apoc -- A Package Of Components for Neo4j.
-The purpose of this package is to provide an easy-to-get-going distribution of Neo4j graph database and a handful of commonly used components.
+The purpose of this package is to provide an easy-to-get-going distribution of the Neo4j graph database and a handful of commonly used components.
 It includes the binary jar files for these components as well as example code that shows basic usage.